5 Reasons for Neck Pain and their Treatment

-Neck pain may be caused poor posture, as well as excess stress.
+Neck pain may be caused by poor posture, as well as excess stress.
 Therefore, it's wise to improve our posture and deal with our stress levels to avoid this.

-However, almost 90% of neck pain eventually disappears on its own.
+Almost 90% of neck pain eventually disappears on its own.
 In fact, sometimes a good night’s sleep or a good rest are much better than a painkiller.

 1. Neck pain and dizziness